48 Hours of Solo Dining in Soho

 7:30pm-10:30pm

 Home to world-class performances, musicals and dramas, there's nowhere more electric than the West End.
-From long-running classics like The Phantom of the Opera and The Mousetrap, to new hits including Mrs Doubtfire and MJ The Muscial, there's something for everyone to enjoy.
+From long-running classics like The Phantom of the Opera and The Mousetrap, to new hits like MJ The Muscial, there's something for everyone to enjoy.

 Subscribe to Soho